 George Late Tyler

 Born February 12th, 1839 in Frederick City, George Late Tyler was one of five children of the marriage union between George Murdoch Tyler and Ann Maria “Mary” Late.
-George Late’s grandfather was Dr. William Bradley Tyler (1788-1863), a prominent citizen of town who lived on Record Street.
-Dr. Tyler, the son of a England immigrant, made his way to Frederick from his native Prince Georges County in 1798.
-In addition to medicine, he served as first president of the Farmers & Mechanics Bank and would serve in politics on the local and state level including a run for governor in 1825.
+George Late Tyler’s grandfather was Dr. William Bradley Tyler (1788-1863), a prominent physician.
+Dr. Tyler, the son of an English immigrant, made his way to Frederick in 1814 from his native Prince Georges County after stints in Baltimore and Leesburg, VA .
+In addition to medicine, he served as clerk of the county court and would serve in politics on the local and state level including a run for governor in 1825.

 George’s namesake father was a merchant of shoes and boots here in town, with a shop located at in the first block of North Market Street on the west side of the street.
 The family lived next door his father, Dr. Tyler, on Record Street.